 Historical Trends in Defensive Spending

-I may go into more detail about this in another article, but since 2016, the 43 teams who have invested a net of at least $7.0 million on defense in a given year enjoyed an average increase in fantasy scoring of 21%.
-Twenty-six of the 43 teams improved, while the other 17 teams had no change or a negative change in fantasy scoring, so spending on defense certainly does not guarantee that the unit will improve, fantasy-wise.
+Since I started tracking this data in 2016, the 51 teams that have invested a net of at least $7.0 million on defense in a given year enjoyed an average increase in fantasy scoring of 21%.
+Thirty-two of the 51 teams improved, while the other 19 teams had no change or a negative change in fantasy scoring, so spending on defense certainly does not guarantee that the unit will improve, fantasy-wise.

-Teams that invested less than a net of $7 million or had a net decrease in defensive payroll saw a 6% decrease in fantasy scoring.
-(For those wondering, teams that invested $0 to $7 million saw a 2% decrease in fantasy scoring.)
+Teams that invested less than a net of $7 million or had a net decrease in defensive payroll saw a 4% decrease in fantasy scoring.
+(For those wondering, teams that invested $0 to $7 million saw a 1% increase in fantasy scoring, on average.)

-On the flip side, the 59 teams who saw a net decrease of at least $4 million on the defensive side of the ball saw their fantasy production decline 10% on average.
+On the flip side, the 70 teams that saw a net decrease of at least $4 million on the defensive side of the ball saw their fantasy production decline 9% on average.

 Ultimately, defensive spending in free agency is not a magic bullet for evaluating fantasy defenses, but it is another valuable data point that can indicate defensive units that are poised for an increase (or decrease) in production.